Scarcity and urgency to improve your sales

 Have you ever used booking.com for finding a place to stay on vacation?
 If so, you’ve probably come across these messages in red letters below an offer: ‘Last chance!
 Only 1 room left on our site!‘ and ‘1 other person looked for your dates in the last 10 minutes‘.
 The inevitable reaction: stress resulting in an immediate booking.
 This is a prime example of how scarcity and urgency improve your sales.
 The scarcity principle explains it: people attach more value to things that are fewer in quantity.

 A golden persuasion principle

-In his book ‘Influence’, marketing expert Robert Cialdini views Scarcity as one of the six golden persuasion principles.
-He says that Scarcity and Urgency combined are a success formula for increasing online sales 2.
-From a neuromarketing perspective, this means that certain words, layouts and colours have an influence on decision making that largely happen unconsciously in our brain3.
+In his book ‘Influence’, marketing expert Robert Cialdini views scarcity as one of the six golden persuasion principles.
+He says that scarcity and urgency combined are a success formula for increasing online sales.
+From a psychological perspective, this means that certain words, layouts and colors have an influence on decision-making that largely happens unconsciously in our brain.

-The online salesman
+The online salesperson

 - stock scarcity: displaying how much stock is left for a certain product, in the form of ‘only X numbers left!’.
-This will increase the chance a customer will buy the product and speeds up the whole buying process.
+It will increase the chance a customer will buy the product and speeds up the whole buying process.

 - seeing other buyers: displaying how many other people are looking at the product.
 Think of Booking.com again, this tactic replicates the real-life situation where two people grab the same item in a store at the same time.
 If others are also interested in an item, it becomes more valuable to us.